ZerafinaCSS/neos/README.md

 # AO3 Site Skin: *neos*

 A site skin that gives AO3 a slightly modernized, semi-flat look.
 It also fixes some bugs and usability issues.
+Available in several dark and light mode variants.

 Visit the [AO3 work](https://archiveofourown.org/works/65849527) for instructions.